Reviews You Can Rely On

 REASONS TO AVOID

-If you don't want to break the bank on your outerwear, look no further than the Wantdo Mountain Hooded.
-We were extremely impressed by the performance of this jacket at its price point.
-The hand warmer pockets, large internal drop pockets, and stash pockets on the chest are classic features we've come to expect from a ski jacket.
-We also love the soft fleece that lines this coat's body, making it so comfortable to throw over even the thinnest of baselayers.
-We didn't need much more than that with this jacket, as its synthetic insulation was extremely effective at locking in heat and keeping wind and snow out.
+If you have a tight outerwear budget or need outerwear for a day on the slopes occasionally, the Wantdo Mountain Hooded offers sufficient warmth at a low price.
+The hand warmer pockets, large internal stash pockets, and zippered chest pocket are classic features we've come to expect from a ski jacket.
+We also appreciated the soft fleece liner, making it comfortable to throw over even the thinnest of baselayers.
+We didn't need much more than that with this jacket, as its synthetic insulation was generally quite effective at locking in heat and keeping wind and snow out – though the bottom hem, which is loose and lacks adjustment, tends to let cold air in.

 Read more: Wantdo Mountain Hooded review